ArpitaAshk26/HR-analysis-using-powerbi/README.md

 4. Data analysis:
 Key HR metrics and Key Performance Indicators (KPIs) include employee turnover rate, average time to hire, employee engagement scores, training efficacy, and so on.
 5. Data Visualization
 Dashboards and Reports, Create interactive dashboards and reports to visualize HR data.
-Common visualizations include:
-5.1 Pie Chart:
+Common visualizations includes 5.1 Pie Chart:
 A pie chart is a circular statistical graphic divided into slices to illustrate numerical proportions.
 In Power BI, pie charts are used to show the percentage distribution of a single data series.
 5.2 Donut Chart